top of page

 Highest non-title UFC PPV of 2022 to that point — ~800,000 buys driven by the personal grudge match.

-Bryce Mitchell's second twister submission — only the second in UFC history (after Chan Sung Jung's twister at UFC FN in 2011).
+Bryce Mitchell's twister — only the second in UFC history (after Chan Sung Jung's twister at UFC FN in 2011).

 Covington's eight takedowns to Masvidal's zero — one of the most lopsided takedown differentials in modern UFC main-event history.